Adventures in Dinosaur City: Initial premiere

 The film's initial premiere was a direct-to-video release in the United Kingdom in October 1991 under the title Dinosaurs: The Movie or simply Dinosaurs.

 Theatrical release

 In February 1992, the film was released in theaters in France under the French title Dinosaures.

 Television premiere

 The film had its world television premiere on The Disney Channel in the United States on April 4, 1992.

 Later home media releases

 The film was released in the United States on VHS and LaserDisc on August 20, 1992.
 In Europe, it has been rereleased on DVD.

-Reception

-This film has received mixed reviews from the audience.
-Viewers at Rotten Tomatoes gave the film a rating of 47%.

 Video game

 In 1992, video game publisher, Irem developed and published a video game adaptation loosely based on the film's plot and characters under the title DinoCity for the Super NES.

 The game received mostly good to average review scores.